UPPMAX/UPPMAX-documentation/docs/getting_started/login_snowy.md

 ## Prerequisites

+To be allowed to use Snowy, one needs all of these:

+- [ ] An active research project
+- [ ] An UPPMAX account
+- [ ] An UPPMAX password

 - User account: visit the [UPPMAX page on user accounts](user_account.md)
 - A local UPPMAX project: see [project](project.md).
   Snowy is available as compute nodes only